Csjg2002/Aathma/README.md

 <h1>Aathma</h1>

 <h2>Description</h2>

-*Not Finished!*

 Aathma is a 3rd person action game with enthralling hack n’ slash and platforming gameplay.
 Game Summary.
 Aathma is a 3rd person, dark fantasy Hack & Slash game mixed with a 3D platformer.
 The game is thematically focused around grief and the overcoming of it.

-It was made for a live brief college assignment.
+It was made for a live brief.

 <br />